Blake-Madden/Fiction-Publisher/README.md

 #### Adds formatting to output (PDF and epub)
 - [X] Adds header to start of chapters if missing (based on parent folder name)
-- [X] Formats start of chapter with drop cap and smart caps
+- [X] Formats start of chapter with drop cap and small caps
 - [X] Can convert `***` separators between scene breaks/POV changes with custom code (e.g., fleurons)
 - [X] Unindents starting paragraph of new scenes/POV changes
 - [X] Formats start of chapter with drop cap and smart caps